Chapter 1 : I. The Girl

 But it was mostly about the profit.

-"As shocking as it sounds, there do exist girls who are able to resist your many charms."
+"As shocking as it sounds, there do exist girls who can resist your many charms."

 She didn't even have the decency to humor him.
 James sat sulking the rest of the night, flicking around Kneazle treat crumbs at Mr. Welly.
-He was doomed to languish until, at the stroke of nine, he struck a most enterprising thought.
+He was doomed to languish until, at the stroke of nine, he struck a most enterprising thought: if his ego was so terribly bruised after that experience, there must have been thousands of others in the same situation.

 That left Ellian.